Fire & Emergency Services

 Book Your Fire Inspection

-The Director and Deputy Director of Fire and Emergency Services are local assistants to the Fire Commissioner of B.C.
+The Director and Deputy Director of Fire and Emergency Services are designated fire inspectors.
 As required by the Fire Services Act, the Director and Deputy carry out a system of regular inspections of businesses and facilities in the District of Elkford.
 These inspections are usually scheduled in advance and are intended to assist you in meeting the requirements of the British Columbia Fire Code.

 To schedule an inspection, contact 250.865.4020 or esimmons@elkford.ca.